Pediatric Hematology/Oncology Fellowship

 The Spectrum Health/Michigan State University Pediatric Hematology/Oncology Fellowship trains physician scientists through an integrated curriculum of excellence in medical care and exceptional research opportunities.
 Under the leadership of board-certified pediatric hematologists/oncologists, the program offers comprehensive, multidisciplinary specialty care for infants, children, teens and young adults.
 Care is provided for a wide range of hematologic, coagulation and oncologic disorders on an inpatient, outpatient and/or consultative basis.
 Services are distinguished by membership in the national Children’s Oncology Group and by a federally funded comprehensive hemophilia treatment center, the Helen DeVos Children’s Hospital Coagulation Disorders Program.

-To train physicians to be successful and competent physician-scientists in the area of pediatric hematology and oncology.
-Specific goals of the pediatric hematology and oncology fellowship program at Spectrum Health Helen DeVos Children’s Hospital include:
+Our main goal is to train physicians to be successful and competent physician-scientists in the area of pediatric hematology and oncology.
+Additional and more specific goals of the pediatric hematology/oncology fellowship program at Spectrum Health Helen DeVos Children’s Hospital include:

-- To equip trainees with the skills and knowledge to become the next physician-scientist leaders in the field of pediatric hematology and oncology
+- Equipping trainees with the skills and knowledge to become the next physician-scientist leaders in the field of pediatric hematology and oncology

-- To enable fellows to become expert subspecialists by providing an in-depth experience in the patient care and research arenas
+- Enabling fellows to become expert subspecialists by providing an in-depth experience in the patient care and research arenas

-- To foster critical problem-solving in both clinical and research settings
+- Fostering critical problem-solving in both clinical and research settings

-- To use competency-based principles in the training and evaluation of fellows
+- Using competency-based principles in the training and evaluation of fellows

-- To use competency-based principles in the evaluation and improvement of programmatic activity
+- Using competency-based principles in the evaluation and improvement of programmatic activity

-- To have all graduates successfully attain American Board of Pediatrics certification in pediatric hematology and oncology, and continue personal development and scholarly activity
+- Having all graduates successfully attain American Board of Pediatrics certification in pediatric hematology and oncology, and continue personal development and scholarly activity

 Our program is focused on learning by taking care of patients.
 We have scheduled conferences and didactic sessions, to ensure a comprehensive education for our fellows, but strive to ensure that all educational sessions have direct patient care applications.